ihart-mhc/ihart/client/apps/Footprints/README.md

 1. Make sure that the iHart program is running on your computer.
 2. Check that the camera is working and that you have specified an appropriate interest area.
 3. To run the application open the Painting.swf file.
-4. As you step onto the application (which will preferably be shown on the ground), footprints will be placed onto the sand background
+4. As you move in front of the application, footprints will be placed onto the sand background

 #### Versions
 * **PaintFootprints v1.0.0**